 First Year Exam The First Year Exam is a comprehensive exam administered at the end of the first year of the Genetics & Genomics Graduate Program, typically in mid to late May.
-The exam has two parts: a closed book in-class exam and a take-home exam.
-Both parts of the exam involve multiple sections, and each section corresponds to one of the first year required classes.
-For example, there will be an Advanced Genetics section on the in-class exam and the take-home exam.
-Students take the in-class exam first, and then are given the take-home exam.
-Students will have one to two weeks to complete the take-home exam.
+Each section of the exam corresponds to one of the first year required classes.
+For example, there will be an Advanced Genetics section on the exam.
 Exams are written and graded by the Academic Status Committee, which consists of the instructors of the first-year courses, as well as the Graduate Program Coordinator.
+This committee evaluates students' performance on the exam, the first year courses, and the identification of a mentor.
 Students will receive one of three evaluations: pass, conditional pass, or fail.
 Most students pass the exam and continue in the program.
 Students who receive a conditional pass will be required to meet conditions outlined by the Academic Status Committee prior to returning to good standing in the program.
 These conditions are designed to address deficiencies in the student's performance on the exam and can range from retaking sections of the exam to additional coursework.
 Failure to meet these conditions will result in failure.
 Students who receive a failing evaluation will be dismissed from the program.
 Subsequent Years Coursework After the first year, students work with their mentors to decide on additional courses to take.
 All students must enroll in the Genetics & Genomics program seminar each fall and spring, with the exception of the semester in which they are graduating.
 Students on assistantships must take nine hours each spring and fall, as well as six hours in the summer.
 Qualifying Exam Students take their qualifying examination during the fall semester of their third year.
 The exam consists of a written grant proposal, a public presentation, a written exam, and a private oral defense of their proposal.
 The proposal is an NIH-style grant, covering 2-4 years of additional experiments and/or analyses.
 All components of the exam are administered by the student's dissertation committee.

-UFGI Director presents G&G student with the Berns Award for Excellence in Genetics
+Fromer UFGI Director presents G&G student with the Berns Award for Excellence in Genetics